-We offer undergraduate programs in Interdisciplinary Studies, Secondary Education, and Special Education.
+We offer undergraduate programs in Integrated Studies, Secondary Education, and Special Education.
 Each of these programs is presented in three dimensions: general education, content education, and professional education.
 These dimensions will produce professionals who will be effective facilitators of learning.

 We are dedicated to providing a variety of opportunities throughout our four year period of study.
 Each year the professional complexity increases to aid in the development of the knowledge and skills necessary to be a successful facilitator of learning in a K-12 classroom.
 Students who successfully complete any of the undergraduate programs will be awarded the degree of Bachelor of Science in Education.